pizzamoeger/student-app/README.md

 * How much time you spent studying for which class this **day**
 * How much time you spent studying for which class this **week**
-* How much time you spent studying for which class this **month**
+* How much time you spent studying for which class this **month** You can get back to the `Stopwatch`-View by clicking on the `Stopwatch`-TextView.

 ## Managing your timetable